StefanPatman/ASAPy/README.md

 Assemble species by automatic partitioning.

 This is a Python wrapper for [ASAP](https://bioinfo.mnhn.fr/abi/public/asap/).</br>
-Currently using source code from 27 October 2022.
+Currently using source code from 29 November 2024.

 ### Windows and macOS executables